davideiov/smart-irrigation-iot/README.md

 To determine the irrigation demands of crops, it is necessary to determine the water balance, that is to quantify the income (rain and irrigation) and the outputs which are mainly constituted by the consumption of the soil-plant system.
 In the end, for the calculation of the water balance information relating to the soil is therefore necessary, crop and meteorological parameters (like rain and temperature).

 At the first, information were obtained about the water needs of the different crops through appropriate researches on the net.
-Those values were stored in a JSON file, which is examined by the serverless function.
+Those values were stored in a JSON file, which is examined by the first serverless function.
 Then an irrigation plan was simulated taking into about the probability of daily rain, the rain mm fallen the previous day and finally the information obtained from IoT sensors such as temperatures and soil humidity.
 With these information, the amount of liter of water by field is calculated and sent (through fake Http Requests) to a central system, that manages the sprinklers, and which monitors the irrigation.

 Among the others functionalities we have the chance to manage greenhouses, providing an air cooling through a ventilation system, enabled automatically when the air temperature into greenhouse is two times higher than the outside temperature.

-Also, we have several IoT sensor that can measure every two weeks the pH of the field, obviously, if there are problems, an email is sent to the farmer to notify him about this, requiring a fertilization session of the field which presents the problem.
+Also, we have several IoT sensor that can measure every two weeks the pH of the field, obviously, if there are problems, an email (and optionally a telegram message) is sent to the farmer to notify him about this, requiring a fertilization session of the field which presents the problem.

 ## Implementation overview